30 - 40 per week

 Skills, interests and qualities

-To become a dog handler, you will need to have:
+To become a dog handler, you will need:

 - experience of caring for dogs